Ziya-As/PostgreSQL/postgreSQL.md

 $$;
 ```

-To execute a PostgreSQL stored procedure, use the `CALL` statement with the following syntax:
+To execute a PostgreSQL stored procedure, we use the `CALL` statement with the following syntax:

 ```sql
 CALL procedure_name(arguments);